 - The foot and hip connection.

-Hi everybody, Dr. Cobb with Z-Health Performance.
+Hi everybody, Dr. Cobb of Z-Health Performance.
 Today we are going to talk about how improving foot mobility can improve your ability to do a side plank.

 If you remember in past videos we talked about this whole idea that the nervous system does three things.
 It receives input from the body.
 It takes that information, interprets it in the brain and then decides what to do with it and then it creates an output; hopefully good motor control and good motion.